dlab-berkeley/programming-fundamentals/Introduction.md

 My name is Rochelle Terman and I'm a Ph.D.
 Candidate in Political Science.

 * A year ago, I didn't know how to program.
 Now I program almost every day.
 * I program mostly in Python, R, and PHP.
+I'm interested in text analysis, webscraping, and visualization.
-* I also do a lot of web development, especially in Drupal + Wordpress
+* I also do a lot of web development, especially in Drupal + Wordpress.
+* My dissertation is on human rights.
 * I won't be able to answer all your questions.
 * No one will.
-* Programming is one endless Google Search.
+* Because programming is one endless Google Search.

 ### Acknowledgments